sbutler/aws-bastion-terraform/README.md

 **CodeBuild Deployments**: the CodeBuild deployment will generate these keys for you.
 You do not need to create them manually.

-### /$project/sss/bind-username (String); /$project/sss/bind-password (SecureString)
+### SSS

+* Parameters:
+  - `/$project/sss/bind-username` (String)
+  - `/$project/sss/bind-password` (SecureString)
+  - `/$project/sss/admin-groups` (StringList)
+  - `/$project/sss/allow-groups` (StringList)
+* **Required: Yes for bind and admin-groups**

-These two parameters are the AD user with memberOf access that the bastion hosts will use to authenticate users.
+The two bind parameters are the AD user with memberOf access that the bastion hosts will use to authenticate users.
+The bastion host will use this to get group information about the user and as part of the authentication process.

-**Required**: Yes

-### /$project/sss/admin-groups; /$project/sss/allow-groups (StringList)

-Comma separated list of AD groups that should have admin access or allowed shell access.
+The two group parameters are a comma separated list of AD groups that should have admin access or allowed shell access.
 When specifying multiple groups do not include any extra spaces before or after the group name.

 Corrent Format: `Group 1,Group2`.
 Wrong Format: `Group 1, Group2`.